-Prerequisite - 85% average in Algebra I and Geometry, Teacher Recommendation
+Prerequisite - 85% average in Algebra I and 1 Unit 90% on Geometry Regents or 88% average in Geometry Honors

 This course is designed for students of higher than average ability who have had success and are interested in math.
 It teaches and enriches all topics associated with algebraic operations, variables and expressions, equations and inequalities, patterns, functions, and relations, coordinated geometry, trigonometric functions, measurement, and statistics and probability as delineated in the Common Core Algebra II Learning Standards published by the New York State Department of Education.
 The Regents Examination in Algebra II Common Core is taken at the end of the course.